 Starting a perinatal hospice & palliative care program

-Many programs have started with the inspiration of one person — perhaps a caregiver who has seen firsthand the need for this kind of support, or perhaps a parent who lived the experience and wants to ensure that other parents don't walk this path alone.
+Many programs have started with the inspiration of one person — perhaps a medical professional who has seen firsthand the need for this kind of support, or perhaps a parent who lived the experience and wants to ensure that other parents don't walk this path alone.
 Most programs are based in hospitals or clinics, some are hospice-based, and a few are faith-based or independent.
 See the list of programs on this site; many have websites or brochures that may be helpful.
 See also the Resources for caregivers page for many professional resources and journal articles.

 One professional how-to resource for starting a program is the Perinatal Palliative Care Program Toolkit from Gundersen Health System's Resolve Through Sharing/Bereavement Services.